togostanza/togostanza/doc/Getting-Started.md

 Open [https://github.com/togostanza/example-stanza-repo](https://github.com/togostanza/example-stanza-repo) and make sure that we've pushed it correctly.

+On that page, you'll see the content of `README.md`, which is automatically generated.
+Write your own description of the stanza repository in `README.md`.

 ## Create the first stanza

 Enter the following command in order to create a stanza: